po1sigala/live/01-Class-Content/04-Web-APIs/01-Activities/16-Stu_Keyboard-Events/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What other properties can you access using the KeyboardEvent Object?
+* What other properties can you access using the `KeyboardEvent` object?

 Use [Google](https://www.google.com) or another search engine to research this.

 ---
-2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.